 DLS Measurement Range

-This is especially useful if you are trying to create or synthesise uniform particles of a specific size such as with gold nanoparticles.
+DLS can also measure the distribution of size (or polydispersity) of particles in a suspension.
+Most DLS systems will provide this information with a polydispersity index (PDI).
+This provides a measure of how heterogenous your particle sizes are.
+This is especially useful if you are trying to create or synthesize uniform particles of a specific size such as with gold nanoparticles.
 If your sample is too polydisperse your results might be unreliable.

 DLS Measurement Range and Applications